-Based on the work we have done for the Implementation Statement, we have decided to take the following steps over the next 12 months:
+Based on the work we have done for the IS, we have decided to take the following steps over the next 12 months:

 - 1. We will engage further with our investment managers on their voting and engagement practices, with a focus on BlackRock as the manager with the highest proportion of assets.
-This will include continuing to invite investment managers to Trustee meetings to get a better understanding of their voting and engagement practices, and how these help us fulfil our Responsible Investment policies.
-Where appropriate, we will also set out our expectations on voting and engagement to the managers, seeking to influence their approach, where relevant. - 2.
-BlackRock did provide fund level engagement information, which we find encouraging, but not in line with the Investment Consulting Sustainability Working Group ("ICSWG") industry standard engagement reporting template.
-Additionally, the manager did not provide any information on engagement activity across the firm's wider portfolio of funds.
-Aon, on behalf of the Trustee, will engage with the manager to encourage improvements in reporting.
+This will include continuing to invite investment managers to Trustee meetings to get a better understanding of their voting and engagement practices, and how these help us fulfil our Responsible Investment policies. - 2.
+We will invite our investment managers to a Trustee meeting to get a better understanding of their voting and engagement practices, and how these help us fulfil our Responsible Investment policies. - 3.
+We will continue to monitor the ESG credentials of our managers through Aon's quarterly monitoring report and periodic updates.